Skip to content

 Laddering vs. One 18-Year Term Policy

-Laddering involves owning multiple policies with different term lengths so total coverage declines as obligations shrink.
-This can provide more coverage during high-risk years and less later on.
+Laddering involves owning multiple policies with different timelines so total coverage declines as obligations shrink.
+This can provide higher protection during the highest-risk years and less later on.
+It can also be used to keep premium more efficient if you know certain needs will drop off before others.

 A single 18-year term policy is simpler: one premium, one policy, one expiration date.
-Laddering can be effective, but it requires organization and ongoing review.
+Laddering can be effective, but it requires organization and periodic review.
+A single-policy approach can be better for households that want simplicity and predictability.

 Availability of non-standard term lengths varies by carrier and state.
 We’ll compare all viable options.